MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-modify-case-resolution-dialog.md

 ## Edit Form
 Case resolution allows you to tailor form fields to support the needs of your business.
 This feature allows you to add or remove fields that don’t apply to your business model without using code.

 For example, your business model does not require a **Billable Time** field because your case resolutions do not track billable hours, therefore you would like to remove that field from the form.
-Also, your business process needs the ability to specify the date when a case was resolved, because your agents enter the resolution on a different date from when the case was actually resolved.

-The following will walk you through how to remove the **Billable Time** field and add a new **Resolution Date** field in the Form Editor.
+The following will walk you through how to remove the **Billable Time** field in the Form Editor.

 **Step 1:**  Go to the **Case Resolution** entity and select on **Forms**.